alphaww/JoggingApp/README.md

     4) In CLI run: npm run start
     5) browse localhost:4200

-See tests project in the backend project for documentation related to business rules and functionality
+See tests project in the backend solution for documentation related to business rules and functionality